mohakagarwal32/mohakagarwal32/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=mohakagarwal32)

 I'm a passionate software developer with a strong background in baseband development, particularly in 5G NR technologies.
-Currently, I’m working at Tata Consultancy Services, where I’ve contributed to optimizing memory usage, improving system performance, and ensuring code quality.
+Currently, I’m working at Tata Consultancy Services, where I’ve contributed to optimize memory usage, improving system performance, and ensuring code quality.
 I’m always eager to learn new technologies and solve complex problems.

 ## 💼 Open to Opportunities